iManinesan/image-classification-tensorflow/README.md

+# Open Data Hackathon

+`dataset` contains the learning set with records categorized by classes.

+`test` is the same but with random tests.

 # image-classification-tensorflow
 A generic image classification program that uses Google's Machine Learning library, [Tensorflow](https://www.tensorflow.org/) and a pre-trained Deep Learning Convolutional Neural Network model called [Inception](https://research.googleblog.com/2016/03/train-your-own-image-classifier-with.html).